cenk1cenk2/schema-companion.nvim/README.md

 **If you do not configure the language server with the `setup_client` function, the plugin will not work for the given language server.**

+> [!IMPORTANT]
-**THIS PLUGIN IS A LITTLE BIT MORE INVOLVED THAN AVERAGE PLUGIN, PLEASE FOLLOW THE INSTRUCTIONS CAREFULLY.**
+> THIS PLUGIN IS A LITTLE BIT MORE INVOLVED THAN AVERAGE PLUGIN, PLEASE FOLLOW THE INSTRUCTIONS CAREFULLY.

 ### Setup